Titris Hoyuk: Early Early Bronze

+and outer town showed no remains of that date though it was assumed the site was occupied in that period on the thinly investigated main mound.
+The early Early Bronze Age level showed three phases and finds included three cist graves.

-Early Bronze III
+Middle Early Bronze

-In the first, between 2700 and 2400 BC, it reached a size of 43 hectares developing in an unplanned manner from the center.
+In the Middle Early Bronze Age (c.
+2600/2500-2400 BC), it reached a size of 43 hectares, counting suburban areas, developing in an unplanned manner from the center.
 This was a time when other northern Mesopotamian sites also experienced significant growth including Tell Brak and Tell Mardikh.
 There were production areas for Canaanean blades on the outskirts.

-Early Bronze IV
+Late Early Bronze

-After a period of abandonment the second occupation period began around 2300 BC, reaching 35 hectares.
+In the Late Early Bronze Age (c.
+2400/2300-2100 BC) the site contracted to 35 hectares with the abandonment of its suburban areas.
 This phase of development was centrally planned with regular streets and terraces.
 It also gained a 3-meter wide mud brick (with stone foundations) fortification wall complete with a moat.
 This phase ended by the close of the 3rd millennium BC.
 A group burial at the end of this phase has been interpreted as the result of a massacre or possibly the result of a battle.
 In the following several centuries pit graves were cut into the abandoned buildings.

-A manna (duck) weight inscribed with the name of an official of the Akkadian ruler Shu-durul was recovered from a looted context.
+A duck shaped weight (weighing 1 mana, about 500 grams) inscribed with the name of an official of the Akkadian ruler Shu-durul (c.
+2168–2154 BC) was recovered from a looted context.

+During this final phase large mudbrick fortification walls, with stone foundations and associated moats with sloping layers of densely packed clay and crushed limestone, were constructed around the Lower and Outer towns and increased perimortem injuries are noted in skeletal remains.